 Power comes from a MAN Tier II diesel drivetrain for a total output of 670hp and a top speed of 11 knots.
 When trimmed back to her cruising speed of 10 knots Livingstone is expected to return a maximum cruising range of around 3,000 nautical miles.

-Other projects currently under development at the Dutch yard include the Royal Denship Expedition 137, a 42 metre explorer yacht that is due to launch next year.
+Other projects currently under development at the Danish yard include the Royal Denship Expedition 137, a 42 metre explorer yacht that is due to launch next year.